Advocacy

 FOPOS has been a watchdog on the process when master-plan-listed open space has been proposed for non-conservation uses.
 We have given testimony before hearings at the DEP and State House Commission on this issue, successfully obtaining multiple-acreage replacement land when part of Smyth Woods Preserve was used to expand Elm Court.
 FOPOS has been active in recommending open space acquisitions during revisions of the Master Plan, and frequently speaks at hearings regarding land-use applications that impact water, forests and important habitat.
 We have been successful in getting landowners to donate pathways and other easements.

-Currently, FOPOS’s president is chairing the Passive Open Space Advisory Committee.
-This committee is making an inventory of passive open space and the associated maintenance needs, and will make recommendations to the Mayor and Council regarding budgeting and staffing.
+In 2015, FOPOS’s president chaired the Passive Open Space Advisory Committee.
+This committee made an inventory of passive open space and the associated maintenance needs, and created recommendations to the Mayor and Council regarding budgeting and staffing.
+A primary recommendation was for the Municipality to hire a dedicated open space manager, which subsequently occurred.

 FOPOS has partnered with The Garden Club of Princeton to start a special collection of works at the Public Library regarding gardening with native plants, and the groups jointly sponsored an appearance by professor and author Douglas Tallamy on this topic.
 We hope that by helping homeowners choose attractive native species rather than invasive exotics, we will help Princeton’s forests and meadows remain healthy and viable habitat.

-FOPOS has joined with New Jersey Conservation Foundation and the Stony Brook-Millstone Watershed Association to appeal permits granted by the state Department of Environmental Protection to TRANSCO for a second gas pipeline that traverses the Princeton Ridge, crossing many wetlands and category-1 protected streams.
-While TRANSCO has largely completed the work, we hope that the court will establish legal principles that are important as many more pipelines target protected open space in Mercer County – such as the proposed PennEast pipeline’s plan to cross Baldpate Mountain.
+FOPOS joined with New Jersey Conservation Foundation and the Watershed Institute to appeal permits granted by the state Department of Environmental Protection to TRANSCO for a second gas pipeline traversing the Princeton Ridge, crossing many wetlands and category-1 protected streams.
+While TRANSCO was allowed to build the pipeline, the project helped establish the coalition and catalyze the successful resistance to the PennEast pipeline, which would have crossed multiple tracts of preserved open space.

 With only a volunteer board and limited staff, FOPOS has had a significant impact on environmental issues in Princeton.